6.11.2. Projections Onto a Hyperplane¶

 end

-6.11.3.3.
+6.11.2.3.
 Alternate Projection Equation¶

-Not all linear algebra textbooks present the same equations for projection of a vector onto a vector space.
+Not all linear algebra textbooks present the same equations for projecting a vector onto a vector space.
 The approach that we have used might be described as projecting a vector onto the column space of a matrix.
-An alternate approach projects a vector onto an equivalent vector space that is spanned by an orthonormal set of basis vectors.
+An alternate approach projects a vector onto an equivalent vector space spanned by an orthonormal set of basis vectors.
 So the first step in the alternate approach is to find the orthonormal basis vectors of the matrix columns.
 (See Vector Spaces for help with some of the terminology.)

 There is a trade-off between the two algorithms.
 The alternative